xlyric/Pv-router/README.md

 configure the config.json file for activate autonome mode ( "autonome":true ) and change the server IP the program will try to equilibrate power in the external numeric dimmer ( https://github.com/xlyric/Domoticz-control-with-esp8266-for-Robotdyn-AC-Light-dimmer-Module)

+the full documentation is in the file Documentation.pdf ( in French )

+bin files are added for easy installation.